dblume/tiny-vault/README.md

 ![tiny-vault-flow.png](https://raw.githubusercontent.com/dblume/tiny-vault/main/images/tiny-vault-flow.png)

+## What makes this vault great?

+The most common usecase, getting a password, has a quick and easy flow.
+Ex.,

+1. Enter your master password if you're not already signed in.
+2. The filter list is displayed with focus on filter edit box.
+Type "sof" and the filter will interactively hide everything that doesn't match, eventually leaving nothing but your "SoFi Bank" entry.
+3. Just select the password, and it's auto-copied to your clipboard.
+(Depending on browser support.)

+You didn't have to scroll, select edit boxes, move a cursor much, type much or use shortcut key combos.
+It's fast and efficient.

 ## What about the security and encryption?

 Tiny Vault relies on running behind TLS (HTTPS).
 And it relies on you creating